ryanbates1990/dnd/Plot Points/Session5.md

 ## Dead City

-The players precede the ziggurat by encountering a clearing within the jungle.
+The players procede the ziggurat by encountering a clearing within the jungle.
 That clearing exhibits a large amount of rubble and mossy stone.
 There are many walls standing alone, very few roofs.
 Some of the walls still exhibit ornate carvings and sculptures, mostly cartoonish stylings of monkeys, snakes, large cats, and large reptilian beasts.
 Occasionally human remains are found, all skeletal, and rarely in tact.
 The dead were clearly disturbed by something here.
 - There is a stream that runs through the path of the city, originating from what you can clearly see to be a ziggurat, and also the tallest point of the hill.
 - There is a large pit dug with a mass amount of human remains.
 It looks hastily made, and there are no markers of the dead
+    - A medicine check of 15 on the bodies you can see spurs and growths frequently on the bones
 - Oddly enough, there is a more formal cemetery with small stones with runes for markings close by.
+    - Markings are a mixture of common and infernal.. infernal would denote a later date.
 - There is some local fauna (monkeys, snakes, colorful birds) in the deserted city.
 - There are identifiable work benches and the occasional altar that look small - maybe for personal use in homes of the people.
 - There is plant life growing out of the ruins (roll on the plant table for more info)